 liable for any damages, losses or claims resulting from the Agreement or the use of the Service (including, without limitation, indirect, punitive, incidental and consequential damages, lost profits, or damages resulting from lost data or business interruption).

-responsible for the accuracy, whether in respect of errors or omissions, of any information contained in the Client’s own job seeker and/or employee database, and/or the Jobs Zimbabwe CV database.
+responsible for the accuracy, whether in respect of errors or omissions, of any information contained in the Client’s own job seeker and/or employee database, and/or the Jobs Botswana CV database.

-obliged to furnish any reasons for the withdrawal by a job seeker and/or employee from the Client’s own database and/or the Jobs Zimbabwe CV database.
+obliged to furnish any reasons for the withdrawal by a job seeker and/or employee from the Client’s own database and/or the Jobs Botswana CV database.

 liable for any damages pertaining to the availability or suitability of the job seeker for any position at which they are placed.

 made any representations or warranties whatsoever, whether express or implied, to the Client; and